-For the primary meta-analysis (seizure freedom), we sought to explore under what conditions study outcomes significantly vary using categorical (subgroup) and continuous moderator variables (meta-regression).
-For subgroup moderators, the QM test (i.e., Wald-type test of the model coefficients) was used to examine differences between moderator levels and a designated reference level.
-A significant QM test infers that there are significant differences between moderator levels.
-Moderator output was reported in absolute terms (i.e., not relevant to an intercept) to support reader interpretation.
+For the primary meta-analysis (seizure freedom), we sought to explore under what conditions study outcomes significantly vary using categorical and continuous moderator variables.
+For subgroup moderators, the QM test (Wald-type test of the model coefficients) was used to examine differences between moderator levels and a designated reference level.
+A significant QM test indicates significant differences between moderator levels.
+Moderator output was reported in absolute terms (i.e., not relevant to an intercept).
 Correction for multiple moderators (i.e., Bonferroni) was not employed due to high risk for false negative results [26].

 Forest plots were generated using the ggplot2 [27] package.
 The Q statistic [28] and the proportion of variance not attributable to sample error (I2) [29] were reported to assess heterogeneity.
 2 was reported to quantify variance in true effect sizes.
 The impact of publication bias on treatment estimates was visualised using funnel plots and assessed statistically using Egger’s regression test for funnel plot asymmetry.